EasyRPG/packaging/easyrpg-player/README.md

 System       | Status
 ------------ | ------
 Arch Linux   | ✔
+Debian 8:    | ✔
-Debian 8:    | ✘ (can not find liblcf0, package not correctly split)
+Debian 7     | ✘ (does not find sdl libraries)
-Debian 7     | ✘ (additionally does not find sdl libraries) Ubuntu 15.10 | ✘ (same)
+Ubuntu 15.10 | ✘ (same, because it does not build the sdl package) Ubuntu 14.04 | ✔
-Ubuntu 14.04 | ✘ (same)
 Fedora       | ✔
 openSUSE     | ✔

 ## Notes

-To work correctly, this needs a copy of the release tarball (easyrpg-player-$version.tar.gz) Change version in the other files accordingly!
+To work correctly, this needs two copies of the release tarball `easyrpg-player-$version.tar.gz` and `easyrpg-player_$version.orig.tar.gz`

+Change version fileds in the other files accordingly!